saklis/CommsNet/README.md

 }
 ```

-Something worth pointing out at this point is also naming convention.
+Something worth pointing out is also naming convention.
 ServiceManager does not differentiate between server and client but instead between caller and executor.
 ServiceManager server can handle multiple clients and keeps track of sessions, but beside that any client can execute method on the server and likewise server can execute any method on the client.
 This is especially important when considering callbacks.

 ### G. Callbacks

 WCF offers function to make callbacks – remote execution from server to clients.
-This is also available in CommsNet library, but since default DuplexConnection is by definition two-way, there’s no strict difference between communication’s direction.
+This is also available in CommsNet library, but since default DuplexConnection is by definition two-way, there’s no strict difference between direction of communication.
 Server can execute methods remotely using exactly same API as clients.
 The only difference is that server needs to provide session identity as an additional parameter to address specific client.

 ## 5. Attributions
 Library icon by <a href="https://www.flaticon.com/free-icons/teamwork" title="teamwork icons">Teamwork icons created by Becris - Flaticon</a>